-Women Programme submitted ten alternative country reports in 2003 on violence against women to the following five treaty bodies: three country reports to the Committee against Torture on Cameroon, Colombia and Turkey; two country reports to the Human Rights Committee on Estonia and Mali; two country reports to the Committee on Brazil and Russia; two country reports to the Committee on Brazil and Russia; two country reports to the Committee on the Rights of the Child on Bangladesh and Eritrea; and one country report to the Committee on the Elimination of Racial Discrimination on the United Kingdom.
+Women Programme submitted ten alternative country reports in 2003 on violence against women to the following five treaty bodies: three country reports to the Committee against Torture on Cameroon, Colombia and Turkey; two country reports to the Human Rights Committee on Estonia and Mali; two country reports to the Committee on Economic, Social and Cultural Rights on Brazil and Russia; two country reports to the Committee on the Rights of the Child on Bangladesh and Eritrea; and one country report to the Committee on the Elimination of Racial Discrimination on the United Kingdom.
 The main findings of the different reports were presented during various briefing sessions with members of the treaty bodies.